 To make the image more horizontally across the screen, simply switch the settings for the left and top positions in the events dialog.

-To make your animation perform the interaction continuously on a loop, follow these steps:
+To make your animation perform the event continuously on a loop, follow these steps:

 Drag and drop the ‘loop’ variable from the Variables tab into the builder, followed by the ‘<‘ function and then type ‘8’ into the text box.
 Click OK.